 In the early 1980s, when Anne Luzzatto’s children were little, she summered in Venice, Italy, at her in-laws’ ancestral home.
 Like many Italian mothers-in-law, Anne’s taught her how to make a favorite familial dessert: a crostata, or tart, made out of a butter crust called a friolla.
 “She brought me into her kitchen in Venice with its wonderful Italian marble table,” Anne told me.
 And ever since, Anne has been making this marvelous tart with a delicious butter crust, a classy final act for dinner parties in New York, where she lives.–Joan Nathan

-The friolla pastry in this crostata recipe is similar to a pate sucree, with some minor differences in the proportion of the ingredients and the method of putting them all together.
-Both these buttery crusts are easy to whip up – you can even use your food processor – and very forgiving when it comes to lining a pie tin.
-They don’t need rolled out, simply pat the soft dough into the tin you’re using and you’re ready to go.
-With this friolla, you don’t even have to rest the dough after mixing.
-Now that’s what we call easy pastry.
+The friolla pastry in this crostata recipe is similar to a pate sucree, with some minor differences in the proportion of ingredients and the method of putting them all together.
+Both these buttery crusts are ridiculously easy to knock out—you can even use your food processor—and very forgiving when it comes to lining a pie plate.
+Actually, the soft dough doesn’t even need to be rolled out, simply patted into the plate.
+You don’t even have to rest the dough after mixing it.
+Talk about easy.

 Apple-Apricot Crostata Recipe

 - 35 M